-4.3 Noise Removal and Contrast Enhancement
+4.3.
+Noise Removal and Contrast Enhancement

-The last experiment uses the same network architecture and the same MNIST digits, but degrades the input images as follows.
-We scaled the pixel intensities to [0.25, 0.75], added a random background level that was uniformly distributed in the range (-0.25, 0.25), and added uniform pixel noise in the range (-0.25, 0.25).
+We used the same network architecture and the same MNIST digits to learn noise removal and contrast enhancement.
+We scaled the pixel intensities of the input digits to [0.25, 0.75], added a random background level that was uniformly distributed in the range (-0.25, 0.25), and added uniform pixel noise in the range (-0.25, 0.25).
 Finally, we clipped the pixel values at [0, 1].
-The first column of Figure 10 shows the first ten digits of the test set that have been corrupted in this way.
+The first column of Figure 10 shows the first ten digits of the test set that have been degraded in this way.
 The network was trained on a working set of 600 out of 60.000 digits for twelve time steps.

 The reconstruction process is also shown in Figure 10.
 One can observe that the network is able to detect the dark lines, to complete them, to remove the background clutter, and to enhance the contrast.
-The interpretation of most locations is decided quickly by the network.
+The interpretation at most locations is decided quickly by the network.
 Ambiguous locations are kept for some iterations at intermediate values, such that the decision can be influenced by neighboring nodes.
 The reconstructed digits are very similar to the originals.